Sistine Chapel ceiling: Ancestors of Christ

 Either side of the chapel has six windows, as well as two closed windows at the rear, and two above the altar which were covered by The Last Judgment.
 Above each window is an arched shape, referred to as a lunette.
-Above each of the eight most central side lunettes is a triangular spandrel (topped by symmetrical pairs of bronze nudes); the other six lunettes are below the corner pendentives.
+Above each of the eight most central side lunettes is a triangular spandrel (topped by symmetrical pairs of bronze nudes); the other six lunettes are below the corner spandrels, sometimes referred to as pendentives as noted earlier.

 These regions link the walls and the ceiling; the figures painted on them are intermediate in size (approximately 2 m tall), between the very large prophets on the ceiling and the much smaller papal portraits which had been painted on either side of each window in the 15th century.
 Michelangelo chose the ancestors of Christ as the subject of these images, thus juxtaposing Jesus' physical lineage with the popes, his spiritual successors according to the Church.

 Centrally placed above each window is a faux marble tablet with a decorative frame.
 On each is painted the names of the male line by which Jesus, through his earthly father, Joseph, is descended from Abraham, according to the Gospel of Matthew.
 However, the genealogy is now incomplete, since the two lunettes of the windows in the altar wall were destroyed by Michelangelo when he returned to the chapel in 1537 to paint The Last Judgment.
 Only engravings, based on a drawing that has since been lost, remain of them.
 The sequence of tablets seems somewhat erratic as one plaque has four names, most have three or two, and two plaques have only one.
 Moreover, the progression moves from one side of the building to the other, but not consistently, and the figures the lunettes contain do not coincide closely with the listed names.
 These figures vaguely suggest various family relationships; most lunettes contain one or more infants, and many depict a man and a woman, often sitting on opposing sides of the painted plaque that separates them.
 O'Malley describes them as "simply representative figures, almost ciphers".